mythic-mods/mythic-mods.github.io/pages/mythic-skyrim/features/mythic-skyrim-bugfixes.md

 {{ site.skyrim-project }} integrates and supports all Creation Club content.
 Care was taken to ensure other mods integrated into the modlist remained USSEP compatible.

-It is important to note that USSEP does not make any fixes that would require SKSE.
+It is important to note that USSEP only incorporates fixes that can be ported through to consoles.
+So anything that goes into USSEP must be possible to correct without the use of script extenders (SKSE) or dll files.
 For fixes that require SKSE, consult the table below.

 ## SKSE Fixes